baptistecolle/baptistecolle/README.md

 <!-- JOKE:END -->

 > [!NOTE]
-> Btw, the joke is refreshed daily so stay tuned maybe it will be funnier tomorrow*
+> Btw, the joke is refreshed daily so stay tuned maybe it will be funnier tomorrow 😅

 ## Some quotes about me 💬
 > "This guy talks about PRs during our dates, I don't know if I can take this anymore" - Baptiste's Girlfriend